markyuna/my-projet/README.md

 # Demo Drawer Navigation

-Descripción de tu proyecto.
+Description of project.

-## Versiones utilizadas
+## Versions used

 - React: 18.2.0
 - react-native": 0.71.8